Aaron Reeve Mendes: Chess career

 In January 2024, he tied for second place with Mandar Pradip Lad and Augustin A in the 6th Kudremukh Trophy Rapid Rating Open.
 He was ranked second according to tiebreaks.

 In the same month, Chessable, along with FIDE, organized chess training for 450 participants under the age of 16 years around the world.
 From each chess-playing country, 2 candidates were selected to participate in this camp.
 Among the selected few was Aaron, earning his place to sharpen his skills alongside other promising talents from across the globe.

 In March 2024, after undergoing rigorous online training by FIDE, 12 exceptional chess players were selected among the 450 participants.
 Aaron was one of the top talents selected, and he earned a spot in a prestigious 5-day on-site FIDE Chessable Academy Camp in Menorca, Spain, which is led by legendary Grand Masters GM Judit Polgar and GM Artur Jussupow.

-In April 2024, Aaron clinched the first position in the III Open Internacional Chess Menorca Blitz, held in Spain on April 4th, 2024.
+In April 2024, Aaron clinched the first position in the III Open Internacional Chess Menorca Blitz, held in Spain on April 4, 2024.
 Amongst over 160 participants from across the globe, Aaron earned a remarkable performance rating of 2621.
 Aaron's Blitz live rating stands at an impressive 2385, ranking him at the number one position in the Blitz category for Under 12.

 In December 2024, he became the youngest Canadian player to achieve the International Master title after winning the gold medal in the Under-18 category at the North American Youth Chess Championship.
 With this, he became the second-youngest International Master globally and the No. 2-ranked player under the age of 12.

 In May 2025, IM Aaron Mendes won the 2025 Under-13 ChessKid Youth Championship after he defeated FM Megan Paragua in the final with a score of 5–3 in the best-of-six blitz series.
 The championship, which took place on May 3–4, 2025, featured a fast-paced 3+1 time control and a $5,000 prize fund.

 In May 2025, while in Grade 7, he won the Ontario High School Chess Championship, defeating older competitors from across the province.

-In July 2025, at just 12 years old, he became Canada’s youngest Under-18 Youth Champion, earning the honour of representing the country at the FIDE World Youth Chess Championships in Albania in October 2025.
+In July 2025, at just 12 years old, he became Canada's youngest Under-18 Youth Champion, earning the honour of representing the country at the FIDE World Youth Chess Championships in Albania in October 2025.

+In May 2026, Aaron achieved a peak online blitz rating of 3108 on Chess.com and was ranked among the top 100 players worldwide across all age categories.
+As of May 8, 2026, his blitz rating stands at 3101, making him the only Canadian player ranked in the top 100 worldwide in Chess.com blitz ratings.